vanhoangkha/Networking-fundamentals/Day09_Switch_Interfaces.md

 << this will list all the interfaces being set to administratively down >>

-Confirm with 'show Giao diện status' in Privileged EXEC mode or if in CONFIG mode, use 'do show Giao diện status'
+Confirm with 'show Interface status' in Privileged EXEC mode or if in CONFIG mode, use 'do show Interface status'

 ![image](https://github.com/psaumur/CCNA/assets/106411237/8d1d49d3-e000-4570-ab7e-b994b959ebd5)